 The oil & gas industry continues to be a hotbed of innovation, with activity driven by an increased need for reducing capital and operating expenses, improving workforce safety, reducing carbon footprint, and optimising production.
 Digital technologies are enabling the oil and gas industry in achieving these objectives.
 This is characterised by the growing importance of technologies such as artificial intelligence (AI), cloud computing, internet of things, and robotics in day-to-day tasks.
 In the last three years alone, there have been over 534,000 patents filed and granted in the oil & gas industry, according to GlobalData’s report on Artificial Intelligence in Oil & Gas: Automated drilling tools.
+Buy the report here.

-According to GlobalData’s Technology Foresights, which uses over 256,000 patents to analyse innovation intensity for the oil & gas industry, there are 40+ innovation areas that will shape the future.
+According to GlobalData’s Technology Foresights, which plots the S-curve for the oil & gas industry using innovation intensity models built on over 256,000 patents, there are 40+ innovation areas that will shape the future of the industry.

 Automated drilling tools is a key innovation area in artificial intelligence

 Automated drilling tools are control systems used for carrying out various drilling activities automatically right from well planning and design to downhole tasks.
 These tools limit human intervention throughout the entire drilling process, thereby making them safer and efficient.
 They rely on AI to help optimise well placement and maximise resource recovery while also mitigating drilling dysfunctions, such as differential sticking and stuck pipe.
 Automated drilling tools thus improve productivity while enhancing workforce safety and lowering the overall drilling costs.